MKrale/Tighter_Informed_Bound/readme.md

 Folders:

-  - **BIB**                 : Contains all code related to our novel bounds TIB, ETIB and OTIB (here denoted as BIB, EBIB and OBIB).
+  - **TIB**                 : Contains all code related to our novel bounds TIB, ETIB and OTIB (here denoted as TIB, ETIB and OTIB).
 The most important files within are:
     - **solver.jl**         : Contains the algorithms for computing the bounds, implemented using the *POMDPs.jl* framework.
     - **SimpleHeuristics.jl**: Contains a custom implementation of FIB and QMDP.
     - **Caching.jl**        : Contains code for precomputing beliefs and probabilities.